-Different Rare Event Search Detectors generate distinct data signatures requiring specialized neural architectures: LEGEND's germanium detectors produce sharp, brief pulses; ABRACADABRA's SQUIDs generate massive time series with rich frequency content; KamLAND-Zen and XENONnT create multidimensional spatiotemporal patterns; and LIGO detects unique chirp-like gravitational wave signals.
+Different Rare Event Search Detectors generate distinct datatype: LEGEND's germanium detectors produce sharp, brief pulses (TOP); ABRACADABRA's SQUID (superconducting quantum interference device) generate ultra-long time series with rich frequency content (MIDDLE); KamLAND-Zen and XENONnT create high-dimensional spatiotemporal data projected onto a plane or a sphere (BOTTOM); and LIGO detects unique chirp-like gravitational wave signals.
 Our group develops neural networks that leverage the inherent structure and symmetries of each data type.
 We create targeted benchmarking datasets that connect algorithm performance directly to each experiment's specific challenges, ensuring our innovations translate into meaningful scientific discoveries.

 Our research focuses on deploying ML models for real-time data acquisition in particle physics experiments.
 We're collaborating with experts on FPGA and heterogeneous system to integrate advanced neural networks onto RFSoC (Radio Frequency System-on-Chip) platforms, enabling KamLAND-Zen to reconstruct particle positions and control detector functions in real-time.